How to spend a Fun Day at Felixstowe Beach Suffolk

 We hope this post has inspired you to visit Suffolk and enjoy a fun-packed day in coastal Felixstowe.

-When you are in Suffolk and have more than a day, visit Woodbridge, close to the historic Sutton Hoo site and a town with great restaurants and riverside ambience.
+When you are in Suffolk and have more than a day, Visit Woodbridge, close to the historic Sutton Hoo site and a town with great restaurants and riverside ambiance.